elyssa-a-adams/final-project-web-app/README.md

-# HERE IS THE LINK TO THE WEBSITE
+# HERE IS THE LINK TO THE WEBSITE, Please allow website time to spin up

 https://main--snapper-media.netlify.app/#/Home